JonStarritt/RandomCharacterGenerator/README.md

 3. Characters you choose to save are located in the the appropiate document in the "SavedNameLists" folder which you copied to the location of the ".exe".

 #### If the Random Character Generator does not run on your computer, you may need to run the "vcredist_x86.exe" file from the "Redistributable" folder.
 It is a file directly from Microsoft for running C++ code on computers without Visual Studio installed.

+## Character Race and Alignment
+Adventurers League restrictions for the character's race and alignment have been implemented.
+Player characters have less options available for Season 10 (Starting September 2020) than they do for Season 9 (Starting September 2019) and older seasons of adventure.

+However when creating an NPC, all of the official race and alignment options are available as NPCs are not season locked like player characters.

+## Ability Scores/Armor Class/Proficency Bonus/Initiative/Speed
+The ability scores use the standard array (15, 14, 13, 12, 10, 8) found in the Player's Handbook (PHB) per AL rules.
+The scores are generated with '15' and '14' being set to the primary and secondary abilities, respectively, based on the class descriptions in the PHB.
+The other scores (13, 12, 10, 8) are randomized and set to the remaining abilities.
+The ability scores are modified further by the character's race and subrace bonuses, if applicable.

+Armor type and armor class are based on the starting equipment listed in the PHB for each character class.
+If a class has multiple options for starting armor, like the Cleric, the available options are randomized before an armor type is selected and the armor class calculated.

+Proficency bonus is based on character level, and follows the character advancement as detailed in the PHB.

+Initiative is based on the Dexterity modifier.

+Speed is taken directly from the race descriptions in their respective source book.

 ## Customizing data for generated characters